Lake Ojibway

 Lake Ojibway was a prehistoric lake in what is now northern Ontario and Quebec in Canada.
 Ojibway was the last of the great proglacial lakes of the last ice age.
+The proglacial lake was named Ojibway in 1909 by Canadian geologist Arthur Philemon Coleman after an Indigenous people whose homeland coincides with his proposed location of the lake.
 Comparable in size to Lake Agassiz (to which it was likely linked), and north of the Great Lakes, it was at its greatest extent c.
 8,500 years BP.
 The former lakebed forms the modern Clay Belt, an area of fertile land.

 Lake Ojibway was relatively short-lived.
-The lake drained in what must have been a catastrophic and dramatic manner around 8,200 years BP.
-One hypothesis is that a weakening ice dam separating it from Hudson Bay broke, as the lake was roughly 250 m above sea level.
-A comparable mechanism produced the Missoula floods that created the channeled scablands of the Columbia River basin.
+The lake likely drained approximately 8,200 years BP.
+One hypothesis is that a weakening ice dam separating it from Hudson Bay broke, as the lake was roughly 250 m above sea level but recent studies assert Lake Ojibway drained in two separate events and through a combination of ice dam breach and subglacial flooding.